01Make a List of Your Critical Home Office Needs

 Once your office hours are set, don't forget to hang a clock on a wall or place one on your desk.
 While this may seem laughable and obvious, the truth is that when working from home, it's easy to forget about time.
 Before you know it, you have worked a 14-hour day, for the third day in a row.
 Even though your work is at home, there still comes a time when you have it to call it a day and shut the door to your office.

 Tips for Setting Up Your First Home Office

 Making Your Home-based Office Space Functional and Efficient

-Working from home offers many advantages - from the flexibility of setting your own schedule to saving time and gas money by virtually eliminating your daily commute.
+Working from home offers many advantages including the flexibility of setting your own schedule, saving time, and gas money by eliminating your daily commute.
 However, being successful in a home office requires creating an office space that promotes efficiency in a non-traditional work environment.
 Consider the following tips to help define a professional working space for your new business.